Updated on 2023-12-07 by Adam Hardy

 The UN adopted the SDGs by unanimous resolution in 2015 with a target date of 2030.
 All countries are called upon to address the urgent challenges facing our planet, together, across all parts of society, the economy and the environment.

 SDG 1 – No Poverty

-Universal Carbon Credits, being exchangeable, would benefit those who are the most frugal with their CO2 emissions.
+Carbon tokens from the citizen’s carbon allowance, being exchangeable, would benefit those who are the most frugal with their CO2 emissions.
 Those who want to undertake more high emissions activities than their allowance allows must purchase more from those who can sell.
 Most people living in poverty have very low emissions and will be able to sell their carbon, generating a flow of money from the wealthy to the poor.